8 Incredible California State Parks to Visit

 6) Calaveras Big Trees State Park

 Calaveras Big Trees State Park is one of the prettiest and most spectacular state parks located in Arnold.
 What makes this park so different than many others is that you will find two groves of giant sequoias – the world’s largest trees.
 You will also see the Stanislaus River and natural meadows in the park.
 Check out the best hiking trails to hike at Calaveras Big Trees State Park, where you can visit both the North and South Groves.
-The best time to visit the park is in the summer and fall seasons, although you can go in the spring and winter, you are most likely to find many of the trails closed due to snow.

 7) Malakoff Diggins State Historic Park